Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Materials and Methods

-This is a very reliable method for determining $D_{f}$, if the number of particles for cluster is known with enough precision, being widely used in colloidal aggregation \cite{woodcombustion06}.

-However, it is usual in image analysis not to have a reliable experimental setup or methodology for the right extraction of the number the particles on a cluster.
-In our case, we have searched for a compromise between reasonably good statistics and spatial resolution.
-As a result, we do not have enough image definition for detecting the individual particles inside each cluster (see Fig.\ref{fig:agres1}) and only the contours of the clusters have been detected.
+Concerning particle aggregates, the fractal dimension, $D_f$ (also labelled $D_3$ or $D$) is usually calculated by means of the expression $N \sim R_g^{D_{f}}$, where $N$, is its number of particles and $R_g$ its radius of gyration \cite{viskecbook}.
+However, it is usual in image analysis not to have a reliable experimental setup or methodology for the right extraction of the number of particles per cluster.
+In our case, we have searched for a reasonable balance between good statistics and spatial resolution.
+As a result, we do not have enough image definition for detecting the individual particles inside each cluster (see images on Fig. \ref{fig:circ}) and only the contours of the clusters have been detected.

-An estimation method of Haussdorff dimension is the box-counting method consisting in covering the fractal object with boxes of different size and extracting the fractal dimension through a power law between the number of boxes and its size \cite{boxcountingreference04}.
-That is, if we cover a fractal objet with a number of boxes $N(r)$ with side $r$, we can obtain its capacity dimension using the following expression:
+If we cover a fractal object with a number of boxes $N(r)$ with side $r$, we can obtain its capacity dimension using the following expression \cite{Smith1996}:

-This method gives the box-counting dimension or capacity dimension ($D_B$ hereafter).
-Classical box-counting method presents limitations that have to be taken into account: this method is very sensitive to the resolution and orientation of the image and the power-law relationship must be verified in a reasonable range of length scales to be able to state that fractal structure appears \cite{EcologyLett04}.
-An example can be seen on Fig. \ref{db_example}, where we calculate $D_B(2D)$ for a chain during aggregation and $10$ s after the field has been turned off for an experiment with $\lambda=$703 and $\phi_{2D}=$0.106.
-In the first case, a capacity dimension $D_B(2D)=1.11 \pm 0.02$ is obtained, whereas in the second, we obtain $D_B(2D)=1.28 \pm 0.02$.
-The range where the linear regression is fitted is almost two orders of magnitude.
-In Section \ref{results}, we use this method for several chains for each time and we calculate average values.
+This method gives the so called box-counting dimension or capacity dimension ($D_B$ hereafter).
+This calculation is very sensitive to the resolution and orientation of the image and the power-law relationship must be verified in a reasonable range of length scales to be able to state that a fractal structure is present \cite{Halley2004}.
+This method is applicable both to single objects (single cluster) or to a spatial distribution of objects.

-Another method for obtaining fractal dimensions from these 2D images of the projected aggregates consists on the analysis of several projected fractal dimensions using the scale relation for fractal quantities explained before.
-We can consider various types of these fractal dimensions: one and two dimensional fractal dimensions, $D_{1}$ and $D_{2}$, which are obtained through the following form: